m1kc/notalib/README.md

 #### notalib.date.normalize_date :fire:
 #### <s>notalib.date.get_week_number</s>

 _Deprecated since 1.4.0, will be removed in 2.0.0.
 Use get_week instead.
-If you want the "old" week numbering, use get_week with MODE_MATCH_YEAR._
+If you want the "old" week numbering, use get_week with MODE_NORMAL and add 1 to week number._

 <details><summary>Click to see description</summary>